Engee documentation

 u update New feedback form

-Completely redesigned the feedback menu.
-It became faster, clearer and more convenient.
-We have reduced the number of types of requests, removed restrictions on attached files and implemented the ability to expand the form to make it easier to fill it out.
-Now we will wait for your feedback even more strongly!
+The feedback menu has been completely redesigned.
+It has become faster, clearer and more convenient.
+We have reduced the number of types of requests, removed restrictions on attached files, and implemented the ability to open the form to make it easier to fill out.
+Now we will wait even more for your feedback!

 image13

-u update Focus on a file after renaming it
+u update Focus on the file after renaming it

-After renaming a file, the cursor and focus will now remain on the file and you can immediately continue working with the file.
+After renaming the file, the cursor and focus will now remain on it, and you can immediately continue working with the file.

 image5